kzokm/eyetribe-websocket/README.md

-# WebSocket proxy and javascript API for The Eye Tribe Tracker
+# WebSocket proxy and JavaScript API for The Eye Tribe Tracker

 ## Run
 1. `npm install`